Are you trying to fight laziness and learn how to stop procrastinating?

-Back before we could watch movies on demand we had to wait for movies to come on television.
+Before we could watch movies on demand, we had to wait for movies to come on television.

 I remember waiting and then watching the first Rocky movie.

-His training music really got me going and the next morning I was out on a run.
+His training music got me going, and the next morning I was on a run.

-Apparently I was not alone in being impacted by the movie since there were many others out that morning.
+Apparently, I was not alone in being impacted by the movie since many others were out that morning.

 But it was more than the movie.

-The music became inspirational and we were motivated to push hard.
+The music became inspirational, and it motivated us to push hard.